dmlogv/cv/cv.en.md

 - Created and administrated MongoDB sharded cluster to optimize ROS storage.
 - Built and maintained an infrastructure of Docker images for testing and CI/CD of SQL Server/Data Tools projects.

 **Key achievements**: 12% less CPU time and memory consumption of ROS and improve fault tolerance.
-Accelerated development and testing of SQL Server projects by an average of 30%.
+Accelerated development and testing of SQL Server projects by 30% in average.

 ### System architect and PM at _Magnit_ (retail company)